 My brother has an intellectual disability, which means there are some things that he has a hard time understanding.
 But, there's plenty of things he does understand, and meanwhile he's way above average at reading people's emotions and telling hilarious jokes with perfect timing.

 I, too, have a hard time understanding some things - such as medical or legal information.
 I know that on important things like this, it is important for me to ask for help from a trusted person that I know that can help me, and so I do.
 Sometimes I get more than one opinion before making a decision, and I weigh how much I trust the person giving advice heavily as I decide.

 My brother does the same thing.

 One thing about growing up with a brother with down syndrome is that you get to know lots of people with intellectual disabilities.
-As I think through my childhood friends, it's easy for me to imagine them all doing the same thing, too.
+As I think through my childhood friends, it's easy for me to imagine them most doing the same thing, too.

 So why do so many of them have a guardian?